Apparel Quality Control Checklist for Custom Golf Apparel Orders in China (From Samples to Final AQL)

 • scheduled pull checks (by time or by quantity)

-• quick measurement verification for key POMs
+• quick verification on key POMs

 • defect logging by type (so root causes can be fixed)